sbsmith86/smartfolio/Planning/implementation-plan-clean.md

 **Target Completion:** Week 9

 **Overview:**
-Build the conversational AI interface that allows visitors to explore professional profiles through natural language. **Tiger MCP infrastructure is already operational (Tasks 6-7), so this is purely about building the chat UI and connecting to existing services.**
+Build the conversational AI interface that allows visitors to explore professional profiles through natural language. **MCP infrastructure is already operational (Tasks 6-7), so this is purely about building the chat UI and connecting to existing services.**

 **Dependencies:**
-- Task 6-7: Tiger MCP infrastructure (already complete at this stage)
+- Task 6-7: MCP infrastructure (already complete at this stage)
 - Task 10: Knowledge graph (provides rich contextual data for queries)

 **Implementation Requirements:**